 3. Endpoint Exposure

 With the rise in people working from home, the endpoints connecting to your network have increased exponentially.
 Similar to the Shadow IT risk, your network can be exposed through the employees endpoints that are outside of the firewall including laptops, mobile devices, printers, and IoT devices like voice assistants, thermostats, and refrigerators that have internet connections.

 4. Data Piracy and Ransomware

 UCSF Medical school had to pay $1.14M in ransom to hackers who stole their data and hijacked their servers.
 The hackers usually gain access by deploying ransomware through phishing emails or manual deployment in a compromised network.
 Vulnerability scans, anti-spam, and anti-phishing, and frequent offsite backup routines help prevent the attacks and mitigate the risk if the network needs to be restored.

 Cloud computing has seen huge usage increases over the past 5 years.
 Hackers are primarily using remote exploitation of cloud applications to gain access to the cloud environment.
 They are also using security flaws introduced by end user configurations of the applications that connect to the cloud.
 The most common cause of these two weaknesses is employees setting up cloud applications on their own without the help of cloud security professionals.

 Our role in internal audit has evolved into advising management on the most critical risks that can prevent the organization from achieving its strategic objectives.
 In healthcare, cybersecurity is consistently one of the most critical and costly risk exposures.
-As we all look forward to building the next audit plan, it is more important than ever to evaluate the cyber risk landscape while considering the impact of people working from home and working under extreme stress.
+As you continuously update your audit plan, it is more important than ever to evaluate the cyber risk landscape while considering the impact of people working from home and working under extreme stress.